Surrender (2025 film): Production

 After making his debut through Koogle Kuttappa (2022), Tharshan announced his next project in the lead role, starring alongside Lal, Sujith Shankar, Munishkanth, Mansoor Ali Khan and others in important roles.
 The film also features Heart Beat (2024) fame Padine Kumar in her debut.
 The film is written and directed by debutant Gowthaman Ganapathy and produced by VRV Kumar under his Upbeat Pictures banner, while the technical team consists of music composer Vikas Badisa, cinematographer Meyyendiran, editor Renu Gopal, art director RK Manoj Kumar, and stunt choreographer Action Sandhosh.

 Release

 Surrender released in theatres on 1 August 2025.
+Its available on Sun NXT Ott platform from September 4, 2025.

 Reception

 Abhinav Subramanian of The Times of India gave 3/5 stars and wrote "The thing with Surrender is that there's a lack of nuance.
 Everyone communicates through grunts and threats. [...]
 We're in a bit of a drought when it comes to great crime-thrillers, and that seems to continue.
 Everything in Surrender is just so provincial and grimy. [...]
 The film eventually circles back to its emotional center with Periyasamy, which provides some redemption.
 At least it's consistently committed to its one-note brutishness."
 The film was also reviewed by Hindu Tamil Thisai.